StevenMeiklejohn/Docker_Course/day_1/Intro_To_Docker_And_Containers.md

 What we have described so far might sound a lot like a virtual machine, but there are some key differences.
 To understand them we first need to consider operating systems.
 Essentially, operating systems have two layers.
 The kernel layer and the applications layer.

-The kernel layer is responsible for interacting with the hardware (memory, cpu, etc) while the applications layer on top runs the applications.
-Applications use the kernel layer to access the hardware as needed.

 [<img src="./images/Screenshot%202022-10-24%20at%2015.00.26.png" width="250"/>](./images/Screenshot%202022-10-24%20at%2015.00.26.png)